-One of the cool advantages of symmetrical chords, is that you only need to learn 1 fingering for all 3 inversions.
+One of the cool advantages of symmetrical chords is that you only need to learn 1 fingering for all 3 inversions.

-Following 3 pictures show this:
+The following 3 pictures show this:

 This is a Caug in position arpeggio, starting from the root C

-Following graphic shows the Caug in position arpeggio, starting from the 3rd E
+The following graphic shows the Caug in position arpeggio, starting from the 3rd E

 Here’s an alternate fingering for the aug chord arpeggio.